 Figure 3: : Configuration of AKFIN web service URL parameters.
 A) Basic structure of the URL B) Multiple areas and time components.
 C) Additional time arguments.
 D) Importing webservice data into R using the httr package.

 To add a time component to a query, specify “start_date” and “end_date,” “read_date,” or “dates_back” parameters.
 If no time argument is included, the default behavior is to pull the single most recent record.
 Time parameters should be included after spatial parameters and separated by an “&”.
 Most users will want the entire time series, which starts on 1985-01-01.
-To query the entire time series, specify “start_date” & “end_date.” “end_date” must be included, but if you do not know the most recent date of the time series, you can choose an end date some time in the future and it will query all of the data that exist.
+To query the entire time series, specify “start_date” & “end_date.”
+An “end_date” must be included, but if you do not know the most recent date of the time series, you can choose an end date some time in the future and it will query all of the data that exist.
 The full CRW time series for a single spatial stratum yields more than 13,000 rows of data per area (i.e., daily data from 1985-01-01 to present).
 Dates are queried in the “yyyymmdd” format (e.g., “19871214” queries December 14, 1987).
 The “read_date” argument retrieves data from any date in the time series, however, it is necessary to query the date after the desired day.
 The web service date format contains a time component, which is set to 12:00:00Z for each day.
 SST records were created after that time stamp, causing queries to return values for the previous date.
 Finally, a “days_back” parameter specification allows users to query any number of days prior a date of interest.
 If “read_date” is not specified, “days_back” returns the most recent SSTs.

-To access web services using R Statistical Software, we use the R package httr to pull data from a URL (Fig. 3), and the data format should be specified as json.
+To access web services using R Statistical Software, we use the R package httr to pull data from a URL (Fig. 3), and the data format should be specified as JSON.
 The data can be saved as an object for manipulation or piped directly into downstream functions.
 Additional packages tidyverse and lubridate are recommended for plotting and manipulation but the object retrieved using httr could be manipulated using base R instead.
 Simply pasting the URL into a web browser would also display fetched data in that browser.
+See coding examples in the supplement.

 Oracle database queries Some data users prefer the flexibility and transparency of querying raw gridded data directly from the Oracle server.
 This is particularly useful for larger queries (e.g., millions of records) or for exploring data across a suite of different spatial extents (e.g., custom depth ranges, shapefiles, etc.).
-To query directly from the database, users will need an AKFIN database account, which can be provided by contacting the authors of this document.
+To query directly from the database, users need an AKFIN database account, which can be provided by contacting the authors of this document.
 As we note in the web services section, many custom database queries or views can also be automated by working with AKFIN staff (via contact with the authors).

 The gridded SST data are stored within the AFSC schema on the AKFIN Oracle database and the primary key linking the lookup tables (Table 2) with the gridded data is the ID field.
 In the lookup table, it is simply “ID” and in the CRW SST data table it is “CRW_ID.”
-Spatial columns in a query result may reveal ‘NA’ because the particular latitude - longitude coordinates shown do not fall within any spatial strata represented by those columns.
-The following example query demonstrates the primary key relationship between the data and lookup tables.
+Spatial columns in a query result reveal ‘NA’ when the particular latitude - longitude coordinates shown do not fall within any spatial strata represented by those columns.
+The following example query (SQL Code Input 1) demonstrates the primary key relationship between the data and lookup tables.
 In this case, we query SST (“TEMP”) data that fall within a crab management area and we add a field for “Year”.